CosmWasm/cosmwasm/SEMANTICS.md

 transaction_

-Note, that error doesn't abort the whole transaction _if and only if_ the `reply` is called - so in case of `ReplyOn::Always` and `ReplyOn::Error`.
-If the submessage is called with `ReplyOn::Success` (or `ReplyOn::Never`, which makes it effectively a normal message), the error in subsequent call would result in failing whole transaction and not commit the changes for it.
+Note, that error doesn't abort the whole transaction _if and only if_ the `reply` is called - so in the case of `ReplyOn::Always` and `ReplyOn::Error`.
+If the submessage is called with `ReplyOn::Success` (or `ReplyOn::Never`, which makes it effectively a normal message), the error in subsequent call would result in failing the whole transaction and not committing the changes for it.
 The rule here is as
 follows: if for any reason you want your message handling to succeed on submessage failure, you always have to reply on failure.